 - Standard ketogenic diet (SKD): This is the most common versions and the one I recommend if you are just starting.
 The rules are to consume 20-50 grams of net carbs per day.
 75% of your diet should come from fats and 20-25% from protein.

-- Targeted ketogenic diet (TKD): This type allows you eat 20-50 grams of net carbs before working out.
-Great for very active individuals to maintain the exercise performance.
+- Targeted ketogenic diet (TKD): This type allows you to eat 20-50 grams of net carbs before working out.
+Great for very active individuals to maintain exercise performance.

 - Cyclical ketogenic diet (CKD): means you alternate the carb intake during the week.
 You keep the carbs at a minimum for 5-6 days then, you have a few high carbs days.
 It comes under the name of “carb loading.”
 If in the low carb days you aim for less than 50g carbs in the load phase you consume about 500 grams of carbohydrates.